Rapidfacture/pdf-toolz/README.md

 ### Install external dependencys
-* pdftk => needed for SplitCombine
+pdftk => needed for SplitCombine
 > sudo apt install pdftk

+pdfToImage needs graphicsmagick
+> sudo apt install graphicsmagick

+combinePDF needs ghostscript
+> sudo apt install ghostscript

 An Error will be thrown if they are not present.

 ## Usage